ggazzi/latex-templates/README.md

   - Easy reuse when creating new projects
   - Easy sharing of projects with co-authors
-  - Suitability of projects for publication
+  - Suitability of projects for professional copy-editing before publication

 The last two points mean that these libraries must be _copied_ into each project, instead of being left in the environment.
 This is useful for small or domain-specific utilities, since incorporating them in the standard LaTeX distributions is not feasible or desirable.